The transition to flying insects: lessons from evo-devo and fossils.

 Curr Opin Insect Sci

-Published: January 2025
+Published: April 2025

 Insects are the only arthropod group to achieve powered flight, which facilitated their explosive radiation on land.
-It remains a significant challenge to understand the evolutionary transition from non-flying (apterygote) to flying (pterygote) insects due to the large gap in the fossil record.
-Under such situation, ontogenic information has historically been used to compensate fossil evidence.
+It remains a significant challenge to understand the evolutionary transition from nonflying (apterygote) to flying (pterygote) insects due to the large gap in the fossil record.
+Under such a situation, ontogenic information has historically been used to compensate for fossil evidence.
 Recent evo-devo studies support and refine a paleontology-based classical hypothesis that an ancestral exite incorporated into the body wall contributed to the origin of insect wings.
 The modern hypothesis locates an ancestral precoxa leg segment with an exite within the hexapod lateral tergum, reframing the long-standing debate on the insect wing origin.
 A current focus is on the contributions of the incorporated exite homolog and surrounding tissues, such as the pleuron and the medial bona fide tergum, to wing evolution.
-In parallel, recent analyses of Paleozoic fossils have confirmed thoracic and abdominal lateral body outgrowths as transitional wing precursors, and suggest their possible role as respiratory organs in aquatic or semiaquatic environments.
+In parallel, recent analyses of Paleozoic fossils have confirmed thoracic and abdominal lateral body outgrowths as transitional wing precursors and suggested their possible role as respiratory organs in aquatic or semiaquatic environments.
 These recent studies have revised our understanding of the transition to flying insects.
 This review highlights recent progress in both evo-devo and paleontology, and discusses future challenges, including the evolution of metamorphic development.

 Download full-text PDF